For many older people, regular exercise is not only good for the body, but also for the mind.

 If you are able to get online, you can join in with a wide range of exercise classes, perfectly suited to all types of fitness.

-From pilates and yoga, or aerobics, and Zumba – there’s so much available online for you to choose from.
-Check out our links below for some great online exercise videos.
+From Pilates and yoga, to aerobics and Zumba – there’s so much available online for you to choose from.

 Social Distancing Exercise